KnpLabs/Gaufrette/README.markdown

 the need to know were all those medias will be stored and how.

-Another advantage of this is the possibility to update the files location without any impact on the code apart from the definition of your filesystem.
+Another advantage of this is the possibility to update the files location without any impact on the codea part from the definition of your filesystem.
 In exemple, if your project grows up very fast and if your server reaches its limits, you can easily move your medias in an Amazon S3 server or any other solution.